ponickkhan/CSE-209/README.md

-### Jekyll Themes
+### Download Project

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ponickkhan/plider/settings).
+from here (https://github.com/ponickkhan/CSE-209/archive/master.zip).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact